 Food adulteration

-Ever since the horsemeat scandal, the awareness of food adulteration and food fraud has heavily increased.
+Since the horsemeat scandal, awareness of food adulteration and food fraud has significantly increased.
+Consumers and regulatory bodies are now more vigilant about ensuring the authenticity of food products.

-The varying prices and availability of food products from different origin provide opportunities for the incorrect declaration of food components, both from a quality and quantity point of view.
-For example, horsemeat may be labelled as beef.
-Such product adulterations can be detected highly specifically and quantified relatively by means of a real-time PCR (providing e.g. percentage values of the respective animal species in relation to the total quantity of meat).
+The varying prices and availability of food products from different origins create opportunities for incorrect declaration of food components.
+Adulteration can occur both in terms of quality and quantity, with cheaper or readily available ingredients being mislabeled as more expensive or desirable ones.
+For example, horsemeat may be mislabeled as beef.
+Such product adulterations can be detected with high specificity and quantified relatively using advanced testing methods like real-time PCR, which can provide percentage values of the respective animal species in relation to the total quantity of meat.